 The statistics are frightening.
 If you’re an indigenous Australian, chances are your life will be up to 20 years shorter than a non-indigenous Australian.
 And during that life-time, you’re much more likely to experience poor health and chronic illness.There are many complex reasons this health gap exists.
 One of them is that many indigenous folk live in remote communities, far away from the health care facilities we take for granted in cities and larger towns.

-So it was refreshing to have the chance to meet someone who spends his working days closing the gap, and to get some real insight into how it’s being done and what more is needed.
-DR CHARLES ELLIS has been working at the LOCKHART RIVER PRIMARY HEALTH CARE CENTRE since 2003.
+So it was refreshing to have the chance to meet someone who spends his working days actually closing the gap, and to get some real insight into how it’s being done and what more is needed.
+Charles Ellis is a doctor at the Lockhart River Primary Health Care Centre, where he’s worked since 2003.